Stop wasting money on the wrong face wash for oily skin— foaming vs gel for oily skin

 When surfactants — the cleaning agents in face washes — are too aggressive, they don't just remove excess oil.
 They remove the lipids that form your skin barrier.
 Ceramides.
 Fatty acids.
 Cholesterol.
 The structural components your skin uses to stay balanced.

 Once those are gone, three things happen simultaneously.
 Transepidermal water loss increases — meaning your skin dehydrates faster.
-Sensitivity increases — ingredients that never bothered you start causing redness.
-And sebaceous glands go into overdrive to replace what was removed.

 You end up with skin that is dehydrated, reactive, and oilier than before you washed it.
 All from the product that was supposed to help.